-LONDON – Five-time champion Venus Williams and Kim Clijsters are unseeded for Wimbledon for the first time in more than a decade.
+LONDON – Five-time champion Venus Williams and four-time Grand Slam winner Kim Clijsters are unseeded at Wimbledon for the first time in more than a decade.

-The women's list follows the WTA rankings, while the men's has minor changes to reflect prowess on grass.
+The women's list follows the WTA rankings, while the men's has minor changes to reflect a player's prowess on grass.

-Williams, who played in eight Wimbledon finals from 2000-09, is unseeded for the first time since her debut in 1997.
-She has dropped to 55th in the rankings while dealing with an autoimmune disease that can cause fatigue and joint pain.
+Williams, who played in eight Wimbledon finals from 2000-09, is unseeded for the first time since her debut at the All England Club in 1997.
+She has dropped to 55th in the rankings while dealing with Sjogren's syndrome, an autoimmune disease that can cause fatigue and joint pain.

 Clijsters, ranked 53rd, is unseeded for the first time since 2000.
-She has won four Grand Slam titles.
+The Belgian has never reached the final at Wimbledon.